Skip to main content

 There was technically no contract because the painter started work before Tuesday, and therefore the painter will lose a breach-of-contract claim.
 Even so, the painter reasonably expected to be paid for their service.
 After all, you did get the periwinkle paint job and no one expected it to be free.
 To avoid "unjustly enriching" you with a free paint job at your friend's expense, a court may award the painter the value of the periwinkle paint, other supplies, and labor.

 How does this translate to an online university case?
-Just as the painter did not technically have an enforceable contract, students may not technically have a contract requiring in-person classes.
-Still, just as the painter reasonably expected to be paid in exchange for the paint job, students reasonably expected in-person classes in exchange for tuition.
-After all, in-person classes were the norm before the pandemic, as well as heavily marketed by universities.
+Just as the painter did not have an enforceable contract in a technical sense, students may not technically have a contract requiring in-person classes.
+Still, just as the painter reasonably expected to be paid in exchange for the paint job, students had reasonable expectations of in-person classes in exchange for tuition and incurring all those student loans for their degree programs.
+After all, in-person classes were the norm before the pandemic, as well as marketed as such by universities.

-Finally, just as it would be unfair for you to get a free paint job at your friend's expense, it might be unfair for universities to keep full tuition if it costs less to deliver classes remotely.
-A court may remedy this by forcing the university to give back ("disgorge") the difference.
+Just as it would be unfair for you to get a free paint job at your friend's expense, it might be unfair for universities to keep full tuition if it costs less to deliver classes remotely.
+A court may remedy this by forcing the university to give back, or disgorge, the difference.

 Potential Defenses Available to Universities